-The University of Kentucky has long demonstrated a commitment to diversity and equity that is deeply rooted in both our historic mission and our philosophy of higher education.
+The University of Kentucky has long demonstrated a commitment to diversity and equity that is deeply rooted in both the historic mission and the philosophy of higher education.
 The University strives to maintain an environment free of discrimination and harassment against any person because of age, ancestry, color, disability or handicap, national origin, race, religious creed, sex, sexual orientation, or veteran status.
 The broad range of perspectives, experiences, and backgrounds inherent in multicultural diversity creates rich learning communities from which all students have the opportunity to benefit.

 After making the decision to study abroad, it is important that a student gives thought to what will be gained from this experience, and should consider these questions: What will you learn while abroad and how will you use the experience later on?
 Will study abroad allow you to pursue new research or have an internship?
 Compare your pre-departure goals.
-Are you interested in sharing your experience with others?
+Are you interested in sharing their experience with others?
 Before students return to the US it is helpful for them to consider how change in their self-identity and/or worldview may affect their relationship with family and friends back home.

 UK Education Abroad Diversity Scholarship

 In our efforts to support a diverse student population who participate in education abroad UK Education Abroad has teamed up with API and ISA to award the UK Education Abroad Diversity Scholarship.

 Award Amounts: Two scholarships of $5,000 will be awarded for the Spring 2016 application cycle, one provided by API and the other provided by ISA.